ngocmphan/arbres_publics/README.md

 * In general, what are the most planted trees?
 * In general, what are the types of land that trees were most planted on?
 * Is there any difference in the types of trees planted in different areas?
+* Are the number of trees sufficient in general for Montreal area as a whole?
+How about when comparing by area?
 * On average, how big are the trees in different areas?
 Compare.
 * Confidence interval for DHP of trees for each trees type and trees in each area/district.
 * Confidence interval for DHP of trees.